mnit-rtmc/iris/docs/gate_arms.md

 in any other direction will have an _open interlock_.

 **Prerequisites** prevent a sequence of gates from opening in the wrong order.
-If a dependent array's prerequisite is not `OPEN`, the array will have an _open interlock_.
+If a dependent array's prerequisite is not `OPEN`, it will have an _open interlock_.
 Once they are both open, the prerequisite will have a _close interlock_ until the dependent is closed.